fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Construct validity
 ^^^^^^^^^^^^^^^^^^
 In many cases, fairness-related harms can be traced back to the way a real-world problem is translated into a machine learning task.
 Which target variable do we intend to predict?
 What features will be included?
 What (fairness) constraints do we consider?
 Many of these decisions boil down to what social scientists refer to as measurement: the way we measure (abstract) phenomena.

-The concepts outlined in this glossary give an introduction into the language of measurement modeling - as described in Measurement and Fairness :footcite:`10.1145/3442188.3445901`.
+The concepts outlined in this glossary give an introduction into the language of measurement modeling - as described in :footcite:cts:`10.1145/3442188.3445901`.
 This framework can be a useful tool to test the validity of (implicit) assumptions of a problem formulation.
 In this way, it can help to mitigate fairness-related harms that can arise from mismatches between the formulation and the real-world context of an application.

 Key Terms
 ~~~~~~~~~